 Be Seen; Be Safe.

 The goal of our project was to enhance the communication and clarity of a bicyclist's hand signals without hindering the riding experience or requiring any extra input on behalf of the bicyclist.
-This greatly improves the bicyclists' safety by making their turn signals more easily interpreted by automobile drivers.
+This improves the bicyclists' safety by making their turn signals more easily interpreted by automobile drivers.
 With the use of this glove, the association between hand signals and vehicular turn signals is restored.

 For our first iteration we designed an analog gravity sensor that enabled the activation of LED strips without any digital computation.